jonniespratley/javascript-learning-material/modern-javascript-2/javascript-modules.md

 ## Creating a Module
-First in the Module Pattern is understanding the following concept:
+First in the Module Pattern is understanding the following expression:

 ```js
 (function () {